 Now we want to hear from you!

 We launched three public surveys to get your input: a separate survey for three distinctive areas of Central Uptown’s commercial area.
 Each survey should take less than five minutes each to complete.
 Your answers are confidential and anonymous.
-You may, however, provide your email address if you would like to be entered in our drawing.

 The three surveys cover these three areas:

 - North Broadway near the Wilson Station (4400-4700 N Broadway)